Great Crested Flycatcher

 Flycatcher family (Tyrannidae)

-Large for a flycatcher, 7” long.
-Crest on head, bright yellow belly, reddish-brown wings and tail, olive-brown back, dark gray throat.
+A large flycatcher.
+Crest on head, olive-brown back, bright yellow belly, reddish-brown wings and tail.

 Cavity nester.
 Builds nest in a natural cavity or in an old woodpecker hole.
 Eggs are whitish with dark marks.
 Clutch size – 4 to 8 eggs.